saucelabs/sauce-docs/docs/testrunner-toolkit/configuration/testcafe.md

 #### `fixtureMeta`
 <p><small>| OPTIONAL | KEY-VALUE |</small></p>

 Runs any tests included in fixtures whose metadata matches the specified key-value pairs.
 Accepts one or more key-value definitions.
-If multiple pairs are specified, matching tests must contain all of the specified metadata values.
+If multiple pairs are specified, matching fixtures must contain all of the specified metadata values.

 ```yaml
 filter: